The Writing Center

 Where Is the Writing Center?

-While classes are in session, Writing Center conferences take place at the Writing Center in New South.
-Take the elevator or the stairs to the second floor and enter the door labeled "The Writing Center."
-Take a seat in our reception area and a Writing Center Fellow will come find you at the start time of your appointment.
+During the academic year, while classes are in session and during Reading Period, Writing Center conferences take place in person at the Writing Center in New South.
+Take the elevator or the stairs to the second floor and enter the door labeled "The Writing Center" (to the left as you exit the stairs or to the right as you exit the elevator).
+Take a seat in our reception area and a Writing Center Fellow will come and find you at the start time of your appointment.

 Policies & Frequently Asked Questions